kudobuilder/kudo/docs/usage.md

 # Workflow

-This outlines an ideal workflow for both sys admins and application operators
+This outlines an ideal workflow for both sys admins and application operators.

 ## SysAdmins